Angel of the North

 RS Home

-Information Facts and Large Images of the Angel of the North on the south side of Newcastle in the area of Gateshead.
+The Angel of the North is on the south side of Newcastle in the area of Gateshead.

 This massive Steel Art Work was designed by Sir Antony Gormley in 1997, with the Angel erected on this spot in Feb 1998.